joelsikkink/Speedrun-Central/README.md

 For details on the template and how to install as well as how to run the code on your computer, please see http://ics-software-engineering.github.io/meteor-application-template-react/

-_What is complete so far:
+#What is complete so far:

--Template has been installed and is runnable
+Template has been installed and is runnable

--Games list page
+Games list page

--Speedrun Submission form
+Speedrun Submission form

--Forums landing page
+Forums landing page

--Landing page
+Landing page

-_What is pending:
+#What is pending:

--Create game specific pages with information regarding run times
+Create game specific pages with information regarding run times

--Finish forums to allow discussion creation and responses
+Finish forums to allow discussion creation and responses

--Create admin dashboard/landing page
+Create admin dashboard/landing page

--Create user dashboard/landing page
+Create user dashboard/landing page

--Create per-user profiles
+Create per-user profiles

-_Team work complete:
+#Team work complete:

--Joel:
+##Joel:

   -Created speedrun submission form

--Jhun:
+##Jhun:

   -Worked on landing page

--Cade:
+  -Created game page 1

+##Cade:

   -Created games list page

-For further details on work completed and pending, please reference the "Issues" tab on Github.
+#For further details on work completed and pending, please reference the "Issues" tab on Github.